• Skip to primary navigation

 Dates: I used dried dates (called chuare in Hindi) in this recipe, which need overnight soaking or a quick boil to make them softer before toasting.

-If you are in a hurry, then you can use fresh Medjool dates too.
-I have tried with that, and it works perfectly.
+If you are in a hurry, then you can use fresh Medjool dates.
+I have tried that, and it works perfectly.

 Nuts & Raisins: Add lots of nuts and raisins to this recipe.
 I have used almonds and pistachios here.
 I have blanched the almonds before using them.
 You can also use store-bought blanched slivered almonds.